What is coronavirus?

-Here you can find out about coronavirus and how it might affect you if you have high cholesterol or a related health condition such as heart disease.
-You can also read about the symptoms to look out for and the steps you can take to help protect yourself and others.
+Here you can find out about coronavirus and how it might affect you if you have high cholesterol or a related condition such as heart disease.
+You can also find out if you are at higher risk, and what that means.

 A joint statement from the British Cardiovascular Society and the British Society for Heart Failure has offered reassurance to people taking ACE Inhibitors (drugs usually ending in '-pril', such as ramipril) and Angiotensin Receptor Blockers (ARBs, drugs usually ending in '-sartan', such as candesartan).

 The government have identified the following people as being at a higher risk, or 'clinically vulnerable'.
 If this includes you, be particularly stringent in following social distancing measures.
 You may have seen these groups listed on the government and NHS websites, they are:

 This is in addition to some people with FH and those listed above by the government above.
 This includes you if you have one or more of the following risk factors or conditions which affect your heart and blood vessels:

 If you have one or more of these conditions you should follow the government’s social distancing measures very closely, particularly now certain restrictions have been eased.

 Currently the Government advice is for people to stay at home as much as possible and work from home if you can, but this is set to change in the near future.
 They will provide an update on August 1st for employers.
 They have already provided COVID-19 Secure guidance for employers to ensure safe working and social distancing measures are in place for those returning to the work environment.
 View the guidance at www.gov.uk/coronavirus – under work and financial support.